OpenLI-NZ/openli/doc/ProvisionerDoc.md

 ### SIP Target Specifics

+OpenLI currently supports five approaches for associating a SIP session with a VOIP intercept:
+  * using the P-Asserted-Identity header;
+  * using the Remote-Party-Id header;
-OpenLI currently supports three approaches for associating a SIP session with a VOIP intercept: using the To: URI, using the Authorization header, and using the Proxy-Authorization header.
-OpenLI does NOT attempt to match SIP traffic to a target based on the contents of the From: URI -- this field can be re-written by SIP clients as they please and therefore is not a reliable indicator of who is attempting to create a SIP session.
+  * using the To: URI;
+  * using the Authorization header;
+  * using the Proxy-Authorization header.

+OpenLI does NOT attempt to match SIP traffic to a target based on the contents of the From: URI by default -- this field can be re-written by SIP clients as they please and therefore is not a reliable indicator of who is attempting to create a SIP session.
+This behaviour may be overridden (and therefore the From: URI will be treated as valid identifier) by setting the `sipallowfromident` configuration option to true in the collector configuration file.

-The To: URI is used for matching incoming calls.
+The To: URI can be used for matching incoming calls.
 As an example, the URI typically takes the form "sip:roger@sip.example.net".
 If our goal is to intercept any incoming calls to that SIP address, we could add the following SIP target to our VOIP intercept config: